Linuxfabrik/lfops/roles/cockpit/README.md

 ## Role Variables

-Have a look at the [defaults/main.yml](https://github.com/Linuxfabrik/lfops/blob/main/roles/cockpit/defaults/main.yml) for the variable defaults.

-### Mandatory

-This role does not have any mandatory variables.

-### Optional

-This role does not have any optional variables.
+This role does not have any role variables.

 ## License